What is an inguinal hernia?

 How is an inguinal hernia diagnosed?

-Your caregiver will examine you.
+Your healthcare provider will examine you.
 He may ask you to bend or cough to see if he can feel a hernia.
 You may need blood tests or x-rays.

 How is an inguinal hernia treated?